JNRowe/jnrowe.github.io/articles/tips/Three_mobile_broadband_in_linux.rst

 See :gist:`212738`

-The ``unpack`` tool from above is just a wrapper around common archivers, and the tool you actually need to extract the ``cab`` files is unshield_.
+The :command:`unpack` tool from above is just a wrapper around common archivers, and the tool you actually need to extract the ``cab`` files is unshield_.
 Contrary to my first idea cabextract_ doesn’t work, as these files are actually made by ``installshield``.

 With the |APN| in hand all we need to do now is configure our system.